 VOCs are a group of chemicals found in adhesives that have been used for over 50 years and have been a culprit of various health concerns and contributing to air pollution via smog.
-In the past, school children used glue that gave off toxic fumes, which was eliminated over time in favor of alternatives.
-This was also the case for other VOC adhesives which for many years went unchecked for hazardous materials that contributed to environmental and health problems, but which we continued to use in every day applications.
+In the past, school children used glue that gave off toxic fumes, which was eliminated over time in favour of alternatives.
+This was also the case for other VOC adhesives, which for many years went unchecked for hazardous materials that contributed to environmental and health problems, but which we continued to use in everyday applications.

 Now that we have better identified the impact of VOC adhesives, we have been able to work toward low VOC adhesive alternatives as the demand for safer products grows.
 With new laws passed in California revolving around spray adhesives, it’s important to see how our country is dealing with this issue to help protect us from substances that are used in the construction of homes, furniture, packaging and more.

 California has recently passed laws that will require specific categories of spray adhesives to better comply with more stringent VOC requirements.
 A number of products are affected by this law, with mist spray adhesive being one of the biggest culprits.